pritesh-shrivastava/kaggle-ieee-fraud-detection/README.md

 # kaggle-iee-fraud-detection
-Kaggle competition hosted by IEEE-CIS to detect fraud transactions
+This repo includes my Bronze Medal solution (Top 10% finish) to the Kaggle competition hosted by IEEE-CIS to detect fraud transactions.

 Stacking & Blending Strategy :